 Although Austrians enjoy meeting foreigners making friends with locals can be difficult as they tend to be private about their personal lives.
 In Austria, people usually have made most of their friends by the time they graduate from university, most times even earlier.

-Besides, Austrians don’t have the same after-work drinks as many other countries do.
-They leave the office as soon as they finish, it’s not common to stay longer at work or go to a nearby bar after a hard day.
+Besides, Austrians don’t have the same after-work drinks as many other countries.
+They leave the office as soon as they finish.
+It’s not common to stay longer at work or go to a nearby bar after a hard day.

-For this reason, build a connection with your colleagues apart from work can be very challenging or almost impossible.
-Austrians prefer to keep private and work-life separately.
+For this reason, building a connection with your colleagues apart from work can be challenging or almost impossible.
+Austrians prefer to keep private and work-life separate.

-Keep in mind that in Austria all meetings with friends have to be scheduled, a sudden visit can lead to misunderstanding.
+Keep in mind that all meetings with friends in Austria must be scheduled; a sudden visit can lead to misunderstanding.

-It is advisable to call in a couple of weeks, and preferably in a month and set the date and time of the visit.
+It is advisable to call in a couple of weeks, preferably in a month, and set the date and time of the visit.
 The Austrians are very busy and pedantic people who are not used to wasting time.

-People smoke cigarettes everywhere, all the time and with no hesitation whatsoever.
-It’s officially permitted to smoke in public areas, restaurants, and bars.
-Many people use this opportunity, but if you hate smoking it might be the worst place to be.
-Or you can avoid smoky places like this by going out less.
+People smoke cigarettes everywhere, all the time, and with no hesitation whatsoever.
+Smoking in public areas, restaurants, and bars is officially permitted.
+Many people use this opportunity, but if you hate smoking, it might be the worst place to be.
+You might want to avoid smoky places like this by going out less.

-For some nations, it will be a negative thing about moving to Austria, however, for me it’s positive.
-Plan your time is important, maybe not to extend it done by Austrian people.
-They like to have full control over the next weeks and months.
+For some nations, it will be a negative thing about moving to Austria; however, for me, it’s positive.
+Planning your time is important, maybe not to extend it done by Austrian people.
+They like to have complete control over the next weeks and months.

-In Austria, most employees pay between 42% and 48% of their income in tax.
-Depends where you come from it might be better or worse.
-Many people experience shock while paying this amount to the state, but with the time they get used to it.
+In Austria, most employees pay between 42% and 48% of their income in taxes.
+It depends on where you come from.
+It might be better or worse.
+Many people experience shock while paying this amount to the state, but with time they get used to it.

 Taxes rates rise with income and get very high, very quickly.
-For all who earn less than 31,000 EUR – tax rate 35% is applicable, what isn’t that bad.
+For all who earn less than 31,000 EUR – a tax rate of 35% is applicable, which isn’t that bad.
 On the other hand, in Germany, you will pay 36% for a gross salary of 40,000 EUR, which is a much better deal.

-On average people pay 42% on taxes of their gross salary, but it depends on many circumstances, such as your relationship status, the existence of kids, etc.
+On average, people pay 42% of taxes on their gross salary, but it depends on many circumstances, such as your relationship status, the existence of kids, etc.

-Another factor many expats noticed it that if they are in good trade (but not always), especially engineering, medicine, IT, chemicals, petrol, etc., they can make a lot more money working and living in the USA & Canada or other countries with powerful economy.
-Salaries in Austria isn’t that high.
+Another factor many expats noticed is that if they are in good trade (but not always), especially in engineering, medicine, IT, chemicals, petrol, etc., they can make a lot more money working and living in the USA & Canada or other countries with a powerful economy.
+Salaries in Austria aren’t that high.

-The average salary in Vienna is 47,000 EUR gross which does not make it a high paid place in comparison with the high cost of living.
-It’s rare when a person earns more than 100.000 EUR in Austria, while in the USA it’s quite normal.
+The average salary in Vienna is 47,000 EUR gross which does not make it a high-paid place compared with the high cost of living.
+It’s rare when a person earns more than 100,000 EUR in Austria, while it’s pretty normal in the USA.